richroc/TheTick/README.md

 * notifying about new interactions,
 * sending arbitrary card number.

-The device currently does not support pairing nor bonding.
+Currently, by default, device requires bonding with pre-configured passkey and use of secure connections.

-Feature-wise is simillar to [BLEKey](https://github.com/linklayer/BLEKey) by Mark Baseggio and Eric Evenchick, but running on a decade-younger hardware.
+Feature-wise it is simillar to [BLEKey](https://github.com/linklayer/BLEKey) by Mark Baseggio and Eric Evenchick, but running on a decade-younger hardware.

 By default, functions are exposed in service *f498124f-2137-4615-9859-30eb4cecffb5* as characteristic *beb5483e-36e1-4688-b7f5-ea07361baaaa*.
 These UUIDs can be modified in the device configuration.